Stereo EEG (Electroencephalography)

 - Reduced pain and need for pain medicine as your child heals

 - More targeted treatment because neurosurgeons can safely reach areas below the surface of the brain

 Stereo EEG is used for children who:

 - Have focal epilepsy, or seizures that start from a specific region in the brain

-- Have not responded to 2 or more types of medicines or other treatments
+- Have seizures that are not controlled despite trying 2 or more medicines or other treatments

 Stereo EEG is not an option for children with generalized epilepsy.